emilwall/DescribeSML/README.md

 !!.

-should consider b to be a consonant: FAIL should consider B to be a consonant: FAIL
+should consider b to be a consonant: FAIL should consider capital letters as consonants: FAIL

 Ran 4 specs for translate:

 !.!!

-should repeat consonant with the letter o inserted in between: FAIL: expected "Sos" to equal "sos" should work for long strings: FAIL: expected "a LoloNonGog SosTotRoriNonGog" to equal "a lolonongog sostotrorinongog" should repeat capital consonants as lower case: FAIL: expected "ASosTotRoriDod LoLiNonDodGogRoreNon" to equal "Asostotroridod Lolinondodgogrorenon"
+should repeat consonant with the letter o inserted in between: FAIL: expected "Sos" to equal "sos" should work for long strings: FAIL: expected "a LoloNonGog SosTotRoriNonGog" to match "lolonongog" should repeat capital consonants as lower case: FAIL: expected "ASosTotRoriDod LoLiNonDodGogRoreNon" to equal "Asostotroridod Lolinondodgogrorenon"

 Total failures: 5